 A short aside…

-In 1937, before the first bombs fell, Max Loosen the Cathdral Vicar saw what was coming, and began to take precautions.
-He ordered that crates be built to house all of the treasures, so they could be loaded and transported to safety at a moments notice.
-In 1940 the Medieval Stained Glass windows were removed and packed away.
-Finally, the pieces that couldn’t be moved, the statuary and intricately carved choir stalls were all packed up in place.
-The column statues were wrapped up, and boxed, then given extra support to prevent anything from falling on them from above.
-The choir stalls were covered with sand bags.
-A new Fire Brigade was established to save the Cathedral from fire.
-Ultimately, the Cathedral was bombed 12 times, including one which took out a huge portion of the west wall.
+In 1937, before the first bombs fell, Max Loosen, the Cathedral Vicar, saw what was coming and began to take precautions.
+He ordered that crates be built to house all the treasures so they could be loaded and transported to safety at a moment’s notice.
+In 1940, the Medieval Stained Glass windows were removed and packed away.
+Finally, the pieces that couldn’t be moved, the statuary, and the intricately carved choir stalls were all packed up in place.
+The column statues were wrapped up and boxed, then given extra support to prevent anything from falling on them from above.
+They covered the choir stalls with sandbags and established a new Fire Brigade to save the Cathedral from fire.
+The Cathedral was bombed 12 times, including one which took out a considerable portion of the west wall.
 But the overall structure stood solidly.
-For more information read Cologne Cathedral in World War II by Niklas Möring
+For more information, read Cologne Cathedral in World War II by Niklas Möring

 Treasury

 When you are ready, head downstairs to the Treasury.
-(Be aware, there is an added charge of around 3 Euros for visiting these rooms.)
-The Cologne Dom Treasury is probably the largest in Germany, despite having been robbed a few times.
-(This is why it’s now underground).
-In it you will find gold chalices, historical garments, and relics from other saints.
-There is art and illuminated manuscripts, and even a shrine holding 3 links from St Peter’s chain.
+(Be aware there is an added charge of around 3 Euros for visiting these rooms.)
+The Cologne Dom Treasury is one of the largest in Germany despite having been robbed a few times.
+(This is why it’s now underground.)
+In it, you will find gold chalices, historical garments, and relics from other saints.
+Also, art, illuminated manuscripts, and even a shrine holding three links from St Peter’s chain.

 Down a different Staircase, you will find an archeological site.
-The Dom is the third church to be built on this site, and archeologists are always learning something new.
+The Dom is the third church built on this site, and archeologists always learn something new.
 I was fascinated by the foundation.
 (As a Californian, keeping buildings steady is kind of important to me).
 The foundation goes down 7 meters (about 23 feet) with basalt and rubble set in perfect layers to bear the weight of the massive structure.

 Going UP!

-For an unrivaled view from the Cologne Cathedral in Germany, and an incredible workout, you can’t beat climbing the 533 steps up to the viewing platform of the South Tower.
-The stone steps are worn in a bit from the thousands of feet that have climbed over the years, and occasional window slits give you peeks at the view to come.
+For an unrivaled view from the Cologne Cathedral in Germany and an incredible workout, you can’t beat climbing the 533 steps up to the viewing platform of the South Tower.
+Stone steps, worn in a bit from the thousands of feet that have climbed over the years, rise in a spiral.
+The occasional window slits give you peeks at the view to come.
 Stop for a while in the Bell Chamber.
-It houses eight bells, including the St Peter’s Bell, the largest (at 24 TONS) free swinging bell in any church worldwide.
+It houses eight bells, including the St Peter’s Bell, the largest (at TONS) free-swinging bell in any church worldwide.
 And it is LOUD!
 If you time your climb, you can stand in the bell chamber as they chime.
-Don’t worry, your hearing will eventually return….
-Look out to the distance, some say that on clear days you can see the Siebengeberge, 30 Km away.
+Don’t worry; your hearing will eventually return.
+Look out to the distance; some say you can see the Siebengeberge, which is 30 km away.
 I like looking for the gargoyles and intricate carvings on the towers.
-Imagine, making such art, then putting it up where few people would have the chance to see it.
+Imagine making such art, then putting it up where few people would have the chance to see it.

 Ok, so why was I crawling on the floor?

 The mosaic floors have fabulous detail.
-The tiny 1 cm square tiles unbelievably cover the most cathedral floor (1350 square meters or 14,500+ square feet) with beautiful images including the Archbishop Hildebold with a model of the old Cathedral, the coat of arms from various Bishops and archbishops, flowers and more.
-The floor made by Villeroy & Boch (that famous porcelain maker) took 14 years to install.
-And most people just walk right over it.
-Do yourself a favor, stop, get close to it, and really LOOK.
+The tiny 1 cm square tiles unbelievably cover the most cathedral floor (1350 square meters or 14,500+ square feet) with beautiful images, including the Archbishop Hildebold with a model of the old Cathedral, the coat of arms from various Bishops and archbishops, flowers, and more.
+The floor, made by Villeroy & Boch, the famous porcelain maker, took 14 years to install.
+And most people walk right over it.
+Do yourself a favor, stop, get close to it, and really look.

 The detail, like the detail in every corner of the Cathedral, is amazing.